 One 2005 study observed the impact of astragalus root on piglets and found that at a dose of 500 mg/kg, the adaptogen “decreased the release of inflammatory cytokine and corticosteroid [a stress hormone] and improved the lymphocyte proliferation response.”
 (30) Excessive inflammation and lymphocyte proliferation, or the replication of a specific type of white blood cell, are both associated with stress responses.

-Another animal study demonstrates the ability of astragalus as an adaptogen to improve immunity and antioxidant levels.
+An animal study demonstrates the ability of astragalus as an adaptogen to improve immunity and antioxidant levels.
 (32)

 5. Licorice root